hyperionsolitude/OCR_GPT/README.md

 - Models are sorted alphabetically for consistent ordering
 - Fallback to default models if API is unavailable

+### Language Behavior
+- The AI automatically detects the user's input language and responds in the same language
+- If the prompt is in English, replies are in English; Arabic → Arabic; etc.

+### Permissions
+- On first camera use, the app prompts for the Camera permission via the system dialog
+- If denied, a helpful message explains why the permission is needed

 ## Building Without Downloads

 This project includes: